llorella/llt/README.md

-# llt (Little Language Terminal)
+# llt (little language tool)

-A powerful command-line interface and programmatic tool for managing AI conversations through transformative operations on message logs. llt provides a flexible plugin ecosystem for tasks like code editing, file manipulation, image handling, and model interactions.
+A powerful command-line interface and programmatic tool for managing AI conversations through transformative operations on message logs. llt provides a flexible plugin ecosystem for tasks like code editing, file manipulation, model interactions, synthetic data generation, and more.

-## Core Features

-- 🔄 **Stateful Conversations**: Preserve and transform conversation context through language logs
-- 🔌 **Plugin System**: Extensible architecture for conversation transformations
-- 🤖 **Multi-Model Support**: Works with various LLM providers (Claude, GPT-4, DeepSeek, etc.)
-- 🛠️ **Tool Integration**: Execute code, manage files, and integrate with external tools
-- 📦 **Programmatic API**: Use as a CLI tool or integrate into applications

 ## Installation